 Recent publications

-Psychosocial impact of crises
+Psychosocial Impact of Crises

 In crisis scenarios such as pandemics, famines, wars, and earthquakes, individuals encounter various emotional challenges, including fear, grief, loneliness, and stress.
 These conditions can destabilize the social fabric, leading to increased aggression, isolation, and stigmatization.
 At the same time, the availability of support services, consistent communication, opportunities for physical activity, and robust social networks can foster and reinforce resilience.
 This research area focuses on the psychosocial dimensions of crises and investigates how technology can enhance resilience at both individual and collective levels.